volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 }
 ```

-Calling the **counter** function multiple times leads to updating the **count** variable multiple times in the Lexical Environment it belongs to.
+Multiple calls to the **counter** function result in multiple updates to the **count** variable in the associated Lexical Environment.

 #### Garbage Collection

-Typically, a Lexical environment is removed from the memory after the function executes, because there are no references to it.
+Typically, a Lexical environment is removed from memory after the function is executed because there are no references to it.

-However, if there’s a nested function that is still reachable after the end of a function (exactly our case), then it has **\[[Environment]]** property that references the Lexical Environment, therefore it is not garbage-collected:
+However, if there is a nested function that is still accessible after the end of a function (exactly our case), then it has **\[[Environment]]** property that references the Lexical Environment, so it is not garbage-collected:

 ```javascript
 const initializeCounter = () => {